wdlingit/maccu/README.md

 coexDB20230714/ath/Col0/sel20210116.col0.TMM.whole
 ```

 The files named `sel20210116.col0.TMM.*` are our database files in tab-delimited text format.
 They are all read count matrix normalized by the TMM method (PMID: 20196867).
 Their columns are samples and rows are genes.
 The one suffixed by `ALL` are composed of 5556 Arabidopsis Col-0 RNAseq samples, which were selected from the DEE2 database following a series of considerations.
 All other database files are extracted portions of this `ALL` file, where the extracted portions were decided by parsing metadata download from NCBI.
-For example, the `root` one should be composed of root-related samples.
+For example, the `root` one should be composed of root samples.
 For another example, the `whole` one should be composed of samples using _whole plants_.

 ### First execution of `OneStopWrapper.pl`
 It is OK to execute the script by specifying the path, and it is also OK to put its path into the PATH environment variable.
 Simple description of options will be displayed if no options entered.